WDAqua/Qanary-question-answering-components/qanary_component-qb-g_answer-wrapper/README.md

 ## Configuration

-The component use a cache to minimise the processing time.
+The component uses a cache to minimise the processing time.
-For the configuration you can change the following parameter as u need:
+For the configuration you can change the following parameter as you need:
 ```
 qanary.webservicecalls.cache.specs=maximumSize=10000,expireAfterAccess=3600s
 ```

-For the g Answer API you can change the following parameter as u need:
+For the g Answer API you can change the following parameter as you need:
 ```
 g_answer.endpoint.url=
 g_answer.threshold=0.5